 Stephanie graduated with a BSc(Hons) PES QTS from the University of Greenwich in 2000.
 She spent over a decade teaching in Kent, specialising in the promotion of collaborative science teaching between the primary and secondary sectors.
 More recently Stephanie worked at the Institute of Physics as Science Writer and Editor within the Education department.
 She is passionate about sharing the wonders of physics in an educational capacity and ensuring the sustainability of high calibre physics professionals within the UK.
 Stephanie joined the SEPnet team working from the University of Kent in October 2013.

 Seema studied Applied Social Sciences at undergraduate level and has achieved an MA in Education from Brunel University.
 More recently, she has also completed a PG Cert in the Management of Student Work Experience and is currently working towards PG Cert in Career Coaching.
 Seema has spent much of her career working with employers and helping them recruit students and graduates.
-She now holds the post of Employer Engagement Officer at the Open University, where she will provide opportunities for undergraduates and postgraduates to network with industry specialists, helping them towards gaining insights and work experience.
-Seema joined the Open University in January 2014.
+She now holds the post of Employer Engagement Officer at the Open University, where she provides opportunities for undergraduates and postgraduates to network with industry specialists, helping them towards gaining insights and work experience.

 Danny studied applied physics at the University of Portsmouth and this was followed by a graduateship in electronics and masters in microwave solid state physics and an MBA.
 Danny has many years’ experience of the world of physics in academia and in industry he has worked for a number of defence orientated companies.
 He also has personal experience of many different styles of learning including; full-time, part-time, distance, and professional.
 Danny is currently working towards completing his doctorate at the University of Portsmouth and during this time has experience of the training offered at the postgraduate level.